 - The vector should have a gene promoter sequence like a β-galactosidase gene.

-- Should have a Marker gene that helps to identify transgenic cells.
+- A marker gene should be used to help identify transgenic cells.

 - Plasmids